Collars

 Zones

-Both Halo and SpotOn save up to 20 custom fences at any time.
-But to create a non-safe or “keep out” zone, you must use a physical Bluetooth “beacon” device that comes with Halo (additional can be purchased).
+With Halo you can save up to 20 custom fences at any time, and SpotOn you can have unlimited number of fences.
+To create a non-safe or “keep out” zone, you must use a physical Bluetooth “beacon” device that comes with Halo (additional can be purchased).
 With SpotOn, you can create no-go or home zones within the app itself and are not as limited.

 Apps